t-data-h/tdh-mgr/README.md

   TDH has been adapted as a simple multi-node distribution that can run on virtual instances.
-A separate project, *tdh-gcp*, provides a framework for installing and distributing TDH assets on GCP via Ansible.
+A separate project, *tdh-gcp*, provides a framework for installing and distributing TDH assets on GCP via Ansible for multi-node clusters.

 ### Configuring the Hadoop Distribution